darrellschrag/fruitcounter/README.md

 # fruitcounter
-This project will illustrate how you can upgrade ROKS will an app is running.
+This project will illustrate how you can upgrade ROKS while an app is running.

 Perform the following steps
 1. Create a Cloudant service.
 The free tier is fine.
 Save the preferred external endpoint.